FortinetCloudCSE/fortigate-automation-stitch-workshop/content/_index.md

 ## FortiGate Automation Stitch Workshop

-In this workshop you will learn how to deploy Utilize FortiGate Automation Stitches on Azure in several different use cases
+In this workshop you will learn how to deploy and utilize FortiGate Automation Stitches on Azure in several different use cases

 ## FortiGate Automation Stitch TEC Workshop